ClickerMonkey/aits/packages/openai/README.md

 # @aits/openai

-OpenAI provider for the AITS (AI TypeScript) framework.
+OpenAI provider for the @aits (AI TypeScript) framework.
 This package provides a comprehensive integration with OpenAI's API, supporting the full range of capabilities including chat completions, image generation, speech synthesis, transcription, and embeddings.

 ## Features